revaturelabs/interviewquestions/InterviewSpecificQuestions2.0/CoreJava/Collections.md

 <details> <summary> <b> Show Answer </b> </summary>
 <blockquote>

-Yes, Vector and ArrayList are both data structures used to store and manage collections of objects in Java, but they have some differences.
+Vector and ArrayList are both data structures used to store and manage collections of objects in Java, but they have some differences.

 *Thread Safety*: Vector is thread-safe, while ArrayList is not.
 This means that multiple threads can access a Vector object without causing any issues, while accessing an ArrayList from multiple threads at the same time can lead to unexpected behavior.